questdb/questdb/README.md

 Use example queries or write your own!

-_The public demo is running on `c5.metal` instance and using 24 cores out of 96._
+_The public demo queries over 1.6BN rows and uses 24 cores out of 96 cores on a `c5.metal` instance._

 | Query                                                                         | Execution time                                                                                                                                                                                      |
 | ----------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |